-- 2. Connect your device to the router's wireless network. - 3.
-Launch the Tether app, select the model of your router and log in with your TP-Link ID or the password you set for the router. - 4.
-Manage your router as needed.
+- 1. Connect your device to the router's wireless network. - 2.
+Launch the Tether app, select the model of your router and log in with your TP-Link ID or the password your set for the router. - 3.
+On the home page, you can check your internet status and connected devices, or click iii to manage your router locally as needed.